Comprehensive Legal Assistance: The SSD Attorney Bucks County Deserves

-Social security is a program where public funds are used to offer a degree of economic security for qualified recipients.
-It was established by the government of the United States in the year 1935 to provide disability, old age, and survivors insurance.
-It also provided supplemental security income and income for elderly or disabled people.
+- Social security is a program where public funds are used to offer a degree of economic security for qualified recipients.
+It was established by the government of the United States in 1935 to provide disability, old age, and survivors insurance.
+It also provides supplemental security income and income for elderly or disabled people.

-Employers, as well as employees, have to pay social security taxes to the government.
-The funds raised by these taxes are used for providing benefits to those who are eligible.
-You can contact an experienced SSD Attorney Bucks Countyexpert to learn if you may qualify.
+- Employers, as well as employees, have to pay social security taxes to the government.
+The funds raised by these taxes are used to provide benefits to those who are eligible.
+So, if you are suffering from a disability, you should not feel guilty about applying for SSD.
+You can contact an experienced SSD Attorney Bucks County expert to learn if you may qualify.

 Start Collecting Social Security Benefits When Needed

-Social security benefits vary depending upon the age you start receiving them.
-For instance, if a person begins receiving benefits at age 62, the monthly check amount will be lesser than if benefits were received at age 65 or 70.
+- Social security benefits vary depending upon the age you start receiving them.
+For instance, if a person begins receiving benefits at age 62, the monthly check amount will be less than if the benefits were received at age 65 or 70.

-The Full Retirement Age (FRA) is also known as the ‘normal age retirement.’
+- The Full Retirement Age (FRA) is also known as ‘normal retirement age.’
 It is the age at which a person becomes eligible for full social security benefits.
 Disability is also an important factor.
-A person with a disability should contact the Social Security Disability Lawyer Bucks Countytrusts most.
+A person with a disability should contact the Social Security Disability Lawyer Bucks County trusts most.

-The FRA used to be 65 years for everyone.
-Following the Social Security Amendments of 1983, however, the retirement age has been increased from 65 to 67.
+- The FRA used to be 65 years for everyone.
+Following the Social Security Amendments of 1983, however, the retirement age has increased from age 65 to 67.